 There’s quite a bit of diversity in this segment, with a range of body styles available.
 Some entries focus on luxury, some on performance, some on fuel economy.
 Most start as front-drive cars, others as rear-drive cars, but many also offer all-wheel-drive versions.
 Engines range from relatively small 4-cylinders to potent V6s, and even a couple über-muscular V8s.
-Prices are all over the board, with the least expensive starting at less than $22,000, the most expensive topping $80,000—before options.
+Prices are all over the board, with the least expensive starting at around $30,000 and the most expensive topping $80,000—and that’s before options.

-What ties them all together, however, is that they offer refinement and amenities above and beyond those of “normal” compact cars.
+What ties them all together, however, is that they offer refinement, amenities, and all-around athleticism above and beyond those of “normal” mainstream-brand compact cars.
 They also wear a more prestigious nameplate, which is a large part of their appeal as well.

 Most prominent here are the AMG performance versions of the Mercedes-Benz C-Class.
 With a turbocharged 4.0-liter V8 with 469 or 503 hp, the C63 is the proverbial iron fist in a velvet glove.
 In the same vein are BMW’s 425-hp M3 and Cadillac’s 464-hp ATS-V sedan and coupe.

 At the opposite end of the performance spectrum are hybrids.
 Audi, BMW, and Mercedes-Benz offer plug-in hybrid versions of the A3 (4-door hatchback only), 3-Series, and C-Class (both sedan only).
-Lexus offers the CT 200h 4-door hatchback—the only dedicated hybrid vehicle in the class.
 The BMW 3-Series and Jaguar XE both offer a diesel engine option.

-Although sedans dominate the class, there are two wagons (Audi Allroad and BMW 3-Series wagon), three hatchbacks (Audi A3 e-tron hybrid, BMW 3-Series Gran Turismo, and Lexus CT 200h), two convertibles (Audi A3 and Mercedes-Benz C-Class convertible), and two coupes (Cadillac ATS Coupe and Mercedes-Benz C-Class coupe).
+Although sedans dominate the class, there are two wagons (Audi Allroad and BMW 3-Series wagon), two hatchbacks (Audi A3 e-tron hybrid and BMW 3-Series Gran Turismo), two convertibles (Audi A3 and Mercedes-Benz C-Class convertible), and two coupes (Cadillac ATS Coupe and Mercedes-Benz C-Class coupe).